 Maize USD 266 student placement

-The Maize district does not have neighborhood boundaries drawn to determine which elementary, middle or high school your child will attend.
-Elementary students are assigned to a school based on space availability and siblings are kept together.
+The Maize district does not have boundaries drawn to determine which elementary, middle or high school your child will attend.
+Elementary students are assigned to a school based on space availability, and siblings are kept together.
 When your child enters middle and high school, families are given the opportunity to give a preference for school assignment.

 Q: Why does Maize USD 266 have a student placement policy?